Idea Collection-November 1st-December

 - Proposal Development- ”Proposal development is the second phase of participatory budgeting!
 The proposal development phase extended from January to April 2019.
 Over 100 residents and students from the community volunteered to become budget delegates and develop viable proposals into full project proposals..
 During the proposal development phase budget delegates assessed, evaluated, and developed proposals that were the most equitable, impactful, and feasible as outlined in the project evaluation matrix.
 To check the status of your idea visit Mapseed

-Voting- “Voting will occur in May 2019.
+Voting- “Voting took place in May 2019.
 Every Durham resident or student age 13 or older can vote in the PB election!
-There are 3 primary ways to vote:
+There were 3 primary ways to vote:

 - Vote online at pbdurham.org